November Story

-November Story is an Indian Tamil-language crime thriller web series for Hotstar Specials, directed by Indhra Subramanian.
-Produced by Vikatan Televistas the series stars Tamannaah in the lead role along with Pasupathy M., G. M. Kumar and Myna Nandhini.
+November Story is an Indian Tamil-language crime thriller television series for Hotstar Specials, directed by Indhra Subramanian.
+Produced by Vikatan Televistas the series stars Tamannaah Bhatia in the lead role along with Pasupathy, G. M. Kumar and Myna Nandhini.
 The series is a classic murder mystery where the quest to find the truth behind the crime unveils a series of hidden truths.
-It was released on Disney+ Hotstar on 20 May 2021.
+It was released on Disney+ Hotstar on 20 May 2021 and was declared a Streaming Blockbuster.